Everything You Ever Wanted To Know About Returnships

 Remote Returnships

-The Covid-19 pandemic forced many jobs to transition quickly to remote work or work from home (WFH).
-Even now there’s a lot of uncertainty surrounding the date by which many companies will have employees return to the office.
+The pandemic forced many jobs to transition quickly to remote work or work from home (WFH).
+Even now there’s a lot of uncertainty around companies’ policies about working in-office or working remotely.
 As they hire new employees, many companies are having them WFH either temporarily or on a permanent basis.
 Personally, I think we’ll see quite a bit of flexibility surrounding work arrangements in the future, with many employers offering their people a hybrid model that includes the option to WFH a few days a week and work in the office a few days.

 What to Look For In a Returnship Program

-If you’re interested in pursuing a Returnship as a path back into the workforce, here are a few things to look for as you evaluate the program and the position:
+If you are interested in pursuing a Returnship program as a path back into the workforce, here are a few things to look for as you evaluate the program and the position:

 • Will you be part of a cohort of people hired at the same time?